drasyl/docs.java.drasyl.org/docs/cli/node.md

 ### HTTP API

-If the command is run with the `--rc-jsonrpc-http` or flag then it starts an HTTP server which can be used to remote control the node using its API.
+If the command is run with the `--rc-jsonrpc-http` flag then it starts an HTTP server which can be used to remote control the node using its API.

 #### Start Node